Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Results

 In \ac{GR} empirical relationships between the $\ell = 2$ dimensionless magnetic and electric tidal deformabilities have been found \cite{Jimnez_Forteza_2018}.
 The dimensionless magnetic tidal deformability $\Sigma_2$ and the dimensionless electric tidal deformability $\Lambda_2$ have a quasi equation of state independent relationship:

-We find that the scalar tensor tidal deformabilities can be fit to a similar relationship, with the coefficients depending on the value of $\beta$.
+We find that the scalar-tensor tidal deformabilities can be fit to a similar relationship, with the coefficients depending on the value of $\beta$.
+Regardless of equation of state, $R^{2}>0.99$ for all cases.

 There does not appear to be a similar relationship between the scalar deformability and the electric tidal deformability.
-The scalar tidal deformability depends very strongly on $\beta$ and $\Lambda_{(\vp)}/\Lambda$ can take on very different shapes.
-It may be possible to construct a relationship between the scalar deformability and the electric tidal deformability for a specific $\beta$ but there is no general relationship.
+The scalar tidal deformability depends strongly on $\beta$ and $\Lambda^{(\vp)}/\Lambda$ can take on different shapes that are equation of state dependent.